 Where I live now (Philadelphia), people pay eight dollars at the supermarket for a little, plastic bag of birch to burn in the fireplace for an hour or two during the holiday get-together.
 This is great for ambiance, but you are keeping a complete heating system functioning for no practical benefit.

-Where I grew up in northern Vermont, wood burning is a different beast entirely, and it can be a beast.
-In the bad old days, people had to burn cords and cords of wood to stay alive.
+Where I grew up (northern Vermont), wood burning is a different beast entirely, and it used to be a real beast.
+In the bad old days (before advances in home and stove efficiency), people had to burn cords and cords of wood to stay alive.
 They had to get up several times a night to feed several stoves.
-Summer months meant cutting, hauling, splitting, and stacking.
+Summer months meant endless cutting, hauling, splitting, and stacking.

 Reasons to heat with wood

 Many less-informed environmentalists see heating with wood as an unforgivable practice.
 (Do these people think that their homes are heated by positive feelings?)
 However, the actual environmental impact of burning the wood is almost carbon neutral.
 The carbon released by the burning is the same as the carbon released from a tree rotting on the forest floor.
 Furthermore, modern stoves include a secondary burn that significantly reduces pollution.

 You do want to make sure that your firewood is harvested sustainably and locally.
 The machinery and transportation have an obvious impact, but if you are responsible in acquiring your firewood, it is much less harmful than heating with oil, gas, or most sources of electricity.

 If your chimney and flu are in good condition, setting up an efficient, wood stove is pretty cheap.
 Even a massive, brand-new stove capable of heating a 2,200 square-foot space will only cost about a grand.
 Compared to other heating systems, this is a great deal.

 If your chimney and or flu situation is problematic and requires an investment, you will have to think carefully about whether or not heating with wood will pay off.